 Kids will be able to learn about the legend of the imp, and create their own designs, some of which will go on display.

 After the imp trail comes to a close in September, the statues will go on display in the grounds of Lincoln Castle for two weeks.
 Finally, they will by auctioned off at Lincoln Cathedral on 1 October, with the proceeds going to St Barnabas Lincolnshire Hospice.

 You can grab a free map for the Lincoln Imp Trail at the visitor information centre in Leigh-Pemberton House on Castle Hill (look out for the imp sculpture in front of the building!).
 Or, alternatively…

-We tried out the Lincoln Imp Trail app, which shows the locations on an interactive map.
+We tried out the Lincoln Imp Trail app for the 2021 event.
+The app shows the locations on an interactive map.
 You can also collect points and rewards for finding the various imp statues, and read information about each of the sculptures.